Skip to the main content.

 Share schemes provide many benefits of their own.
 For example, 95% of Vestd customers said that their share scheme actively helped them improve employee loyalty.

-But they’re also a vital piece of the puzzle for any business seeking B Corp Certification.
+But that ownership element is also a vital piece of the puzzle for any business seeking B Corp Certification.

 Whether or not you decide to go down the B Corp route, a company share scheme is certainly worth exploring.
 Download our free guide or book a free consultation today to get started.